GROWING TOMATOES IN GROWING BAGS AND CONTAINERS

 There are a few differences between growing tomatoes in open ground and growing them in growing bags / containers, these are described below.

-This article assumes you are growing you tomatoes outside (stating them off inside) in either grow bags or containers, both are grown in the same way.
+This article assumes you will be growing you tomatoes outside (stating them off inside) in either grow bags or containers, both are grown in the same way.

 There are two main types of tomato plants as far as growth habit is concerned, and these are described below.